radekstepan/therascript/README.md

 - [ ] you should clear the input field when you send a message and be able to type your new message while the AI is responding
 - [ ] issue with chats in loading state (ask Gemma about Jotai implementation)
 - [ ] sidebar chats should be sorted the same way they are sorted on the homepage; on session chats they should be by date
-- [x] messaging in mock mode should "connect" the mock ollama model (it works even without, but it is important to update the UI just like "real" mode would)
 - [ ] highlight the search word in the search results
 - [ ] input field should remain focused on Enter keypress